hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Bucket or Object Access Control Lists (ACLs):
 		- It's for also all principals
 		- It's not recommended anymore
-	- "Block Public Access" Bucket Setting:
+	- Block Public Access Bucket Setting:
 		-
 - If more than 1 policy apply for a principal:
 	- All policies are combined